Cannabis’ entourage effect: Why whole-plant medicine mattersBailey RahnOctober 28, 2015

-What Are THC- and CBD-Only Medicines?
+What are THC- and CBD-only medicines?

 THC-only medicines primarily refer to synthetic renderings of THC, the two most popular being Marinol (dronabinol) and Cesamet (nabilone).
 These are legal pharmaceuticals primarily prescribed to treat cancer-related nausea, but their efficacy is questionable.
 A 2011 survey on forms of consumption found only 1.8% of 953 patients prefer synthetic THC pharmaceuticals over inhaled or infused methods.
 Furthermore, it can take hours for a THC-only pill to deliver relief whereas inhaled methods take effect immediately.

-CBD-only medicines have been gaining momentum in recent years following the media frenzy around Charlotte’s Web, a non-psychoactive cannabis strain that was processed into a CBD-rich oil for an epileptic child.
+CBD-only medicines have been gaining momentum in recent years following the media frenzy around Charlotte’s Web, a non-intoxicating cannabis strain that was processed into a CBD-rich oil for an epileptic child.
 The miraculous remedy prompted several states to adopt CBD-only laws under which THC-rich medicines remain illegal.
 While CBD-only cannabis medicines have proven to be life-changing for many individuals, these laws mainly exist to help those suffering from seizures.